What To Know About California DUI Laws

 You may have options to avoid some of the common pitfalls some people experience immediately after a DUI arrest in California.
 It may even be possible to have the charges dismissed or reduced.

-Common Questions About Driving Under the Influence in California
+Common Questions About Driving Under the Influence

 - What are the immediate consequences of a DUI in California?